 This project aims to break up such simplified assumptions.
 Rather than assuming that people with a migration biography must hold certain values or views of the political system, we investigate empirically what really shapes political attitudes and behavior, engaging with a much wider set of different characteristics.
 We explore how different groups of people usually talked about by others actually engage politically and experience barriers to their participation.
 We aim to showcase the diversity of views and forms of political engagement present within various communities.

-For this, we will conduct a representative survey in Germany that will include large enough samples of people with different migration biographies to properly reflect their views and compare them to the views of the population overall.
-We will ask questions about political attitudes and behavior on the one hand and experiences and factors that affect participation on the other hand.
-The results will enable us to construct new approaches to differentiation and will challenge existing frameworks in relation to what groups can be found to share which barriers to political participation within and beyond representative party politics structures.
+For this, we conducted a representative mulitlingual survey in Germany that included large enough samples of people with different migration biographies to properly reflect their views and compare them to the views of the population overall.
+We asked questions about political attitudes and behavior on the one hand and experiences and factors that affect participation on the other hand.
+The results enabled us to construct new approaches to differentiation and challenge existing frameworks in relation to what groups can be found to share which barriers to political participation within and beyond structures of representative party politics.

-This project is funded by the Open Society Foundations and we will publish first results here in the summer 2021.
+This project is funded by the Open Society Foundations and we will published first results in June 2021.